2001 Japanese Grand Prix: Race

 On lap six, Räikkönen, in ninth, suffered a left-rear suspension failure due to a bump at the exit of the Dunlop Curve.
 His car immediately went into a high-speed spin.
-Alesi was battling Räikkönen for position and steered to the outside.
-However, he collided with the right-rear of the Sauber car at 125 mph as they slid off to the outside of the track.
+Alesi was battling Räikkönen for position and steered right.
+However, he collided with the right-rear of Räikkönen's car at 125 mph as they slid off to the outside of the track.
 Both men struck the barriers, littering debris and wheels on the track and one avoided hitting another driver.
 Räikkönen's nose cone grazed Alesi's helmet.
 Approaching cars had to take evasive measures to avoid the detached wheels, but officials did not use the safety car to close the field after determining that debris had not encroached onto the track.
 Räikkönen complained of head and neck pains and was transported to the medical centre.
 Meanwhile, Fisichella passed Irvine for ninth as they passed through the accident scene.
 Michael Schumacher slid on the grass on lap nine after missing his braking point for the final chicane.
-He was able to remain the race leader.
+He remained in the lead.
 Montoya began to stabilise the deficit on Michael Schumacher from lap ten, as his Michelin tyres appeared to perform better as they wore down.

 Fisichella overtook his teammate Button for eighth on lap 12.
 Barrichello was unable to pass Montoya, thus the plan for Michael Schumacher to let him past was abandoned.
 On lap 16, he entered the pit lane for the first of three scheduled stops.
 Barrichello's stop lasted 7.2 seconds and fell from third to eighth, just behind the duel between Trulli and Fisichella.
 He passed Fisichella for seventh at the chicane as both Fisichella and Trulli entered the pit lane on lap 17.
 Michael Schumacher entered the pit lane after the next lap ended to make the first of two scheduled pit stops.
 The stop lasted 8.8 seconds and he rejoined the circuit in fourth, behind Häkkinen.
 Montoya took the race lead and held it for three laps before making his first pit stop on lap 21, dropping him to fifth, ahead of Barrichello but behind Coulthard.
 This put his teammate Ralf Schumacher in front until his own pit stop two laps later.
 Häkkinen took the lead on lap 24, but his pit stop returned Michael Schumacher to the lead.
 He had held off Michael Schumacher for the previous five laps, during which Schumacher was unable to use his new tyres correctly, losing more than a second per lap.